ToshioCP/Gtk4-tutorial/src/sec3.src.md

 The function `gtk_widget_show` is used to show the window.

-Gtk4 changes the default widget visibility to on, so every widget doesn't need this function to show itself.
+GTK 4 changes the default widget visibility to on, so every widget doesn't need this function to show itself.
 But, there's an exception.
 Top window (this term will be explained later) isn't visible when it is created.
 So you need to use the function above to show the window.